Someone has to be the designated driver, which can mean feeling left out - but it doesn't have to!

 Spiced Apple Fizz

-Another fabulously festive tipple, this spiced apple fizz combines apple juice, ginger beer, and cinnamon to provide a drink more exciting than plain apple juice.
+Another fabulous tipple, this spiced apple fizz combines apple juice, ginger beer, and cinnamon to provide a drink more exciting than just plain apple juice.

 Find the recipe on the Sainsbury’s website.